-- (a) Any wages and benefits lost as a result of the violation; - (b) An order of reinstatement without loss of position, seniority or benefits; and - (c) Damages equal to the amount of the lost wages and benefits. - 3.
-The court shall award reasonable costs, including, without limitation, court costs and attorney's fees, to the prevailing party in an action brought pursuant to this section. - 4.
+(a) Any wages and benefits lost as a result of the violation;

+- (b) An order of reinstatement without loss of position, seniority or benefits; [and] - (c) Damages equal to the amount of the lost wages and benefits \boxminus ; - (d) Any past or future compensatory damages; and - (e) Punitive damages, if appropriate pursuant to NRS 42.005.
+The provisions of NRS 42.007 do not apply to an action brought pursuant to this section. - 3.
+The court shall award reasonable costs, including, without limitation, court costs and attorney's fees, to an employee who is the prevailing party in an action brought pursuant to this section. - 4.
 The remedy provided by this section is the exclusive remedy for an action brought pursuant to this section. - Sec.
-2. NRS 613.310 is hereby amended to read as follows: - 613.310 As used in NRS 613.310 to 613.4383, inclusive, and section 1 of this act, unless the context otherwise requires: - 1.
-"Disability" means, with respect to a person: - (a) A physical or mental impairment that substantially limits one or more of the major life activities of the person, including, without limitation, the human immunodeficiency virus; - (b) A record of such an impairment; or - (c) Being regarded as having such an impairment. - 2.
-"Employer" means any person who has 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year, but does not include: - (a) The United States or any corporation wholly owned by the United States. - (b) Any Indian tribe.

-- (c) Any private membership club exempt from taxation pursuant to 26 U.S.C. § 501(c). - 3.
+2. NRS 613.310 is hereby amended to read as follows: - 613.310 As used in NRS 613.310 to 613.4383, inclusive, and section 1 of this act, unless the context otherwise requires: - "Disability" means, with respect to a person: - (a) A physical or mental impairment that substantially limits one or more of the major life activities of the person, including, without limitation, the human immunodeficiency virus: - (b) A record of such an impairment; or - (c) Being regarded as having such an impairment. - 2.
+"Employer" means any person who has 15 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year, but does not include: - (a) The United States or any corporation wholly owned by the United States. - (b) Any Indian tribe. - (c) Any private membership club exempt from taxation pursuant to 26 U.S.C. § 501(c). - 3.
 "Employment agency" means any person regularly undertaking with or without compensation to procure employees for an employer or to procure for employees opportunities to work for an employer, but does not include any agency of the United States. - 4.
-"Gender identity or expression" means a gender-related identity, appearance, expression or behavior of a person, regardless of the person's assigned sex at birth. - 5.
-"Labor organization" means any organization of any kind, or any agency or employee representation committee or plan, in which employees participate and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours of employment or other conditions of employment. - 6.
-"Person" includes the State of Nevada and any of its political subdivisions.

-7. "Sexual orientation" means having or being perceived as having an orientation for heterosexuality, homosexuality or bisexuality.

-Sec.
-3. NRS 613.340 is hereby amended to read as follows:

-613.340 1.
-It is an unlawful employment practice for an employer to discriminate against any of his or her employees or applicants for employment, for an employment agency to discriminate against any person, or for a labor organization to discriminate against any member thereof or applicant for membership, because the employee, applicant, person or member, as applicable, has opposed any practice made an unlawful employment practice by NRS 613.310 to 613.4383, inclusive, and section 1 of this act, or because he or she has made a charge, testified, assisted or participated in any manner in an investigation, proceeding or hearing under NRS 613.310 to 613.4383, inclusive [.], and section 1 of this act.
+"Gender identity or expression" means a gender-related identity, appearance, expression or behavior of a person, regardless of the person's assigned sex at birth. - "Labor organization" means any organization of any kind, or any agency or employee representation committee or plan, in which employees participate and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours of employment or other conditions of employment. - "Person" includes the State of Nevada and any of its political subdivisions. - "Sexual orientation" means having or being perceived as having an orientation for heterosexuality, homosexuality or bisexuality. - Sec.
+3. [NRS 613.340 is hereby amended to read as follows: - 613.340 1.
+It is an unlawful employment practice for an employer to discriminate against any of his or her employees or applicants for employment, for an employment agency to discriminate against any person, or for a labor organization to discriminate against any member thereof or applicant for membership, because the employee, applicant, person or member, as applicable, has opposed any practice made an unlawful employment practice by NRS 613.310 to 613.4383, inclusive, and section 1 of this act, or because he or she has made a charge, testified, assisted or participated in any manner in an investigation, proceeding or hearing under NRS 613.310 to 613.1383, inclusive [.], and section I of this act.